This post may contain affiliate links. Please read our disclosure policy.

 ground beef, onions, egg, garlic, spices and bread crumbs on a wooden cutting board.

-If you have any ingredients leftover from this small batch spaghetti and meatballs recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this spaghetti and meatballs recipe for one, check out our Leftover Ingredients Recipe Finder.

 Recipe Variations

-• Cheesy Meatballs: Mix some shredded mozzarella or Parmesan cheese into the meatball mixture for a gooey, cheesy surprise in every bite.
+• Cheesy Meatballs: Mix shredded mozzarella or Parmesan into the meatball mixture for extra flavor.

-• Spicy Sauce: Add a kick to the dish with some crushed red pepper flakes or diced chili peppers in the sauce for a spicy twist.
+• Spicy Sauce: Add crushed red pepper flakes or chopped chili peppers to the sauce for heat.

 How To Make Spaghetti and Meatballs

-These step-by-step photos and instructions help you visualize how to make spaghetti and meatballs for one person.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These photos and instructions help you visualize how to make a small batch of spaghetti and meatballs.
+See the recipe card below for ingredient amounts and full recipe instructions.

-1. Prepare the Flavor Base: Combine onions, garlic, parsley, and Parmesan cheese in a food processor.
-Pulse until the mixture is very finely chopped.
+1. Make the Flavor Base: In a food processor, combine the onion, garlic, parsley, and Parmesan.
+Pulse until finely chopped.

 onions, garlic, cheese and parsley in a food processor.

-1. Mix Ingredients: Transfer this vegetable mix to a large bowl.
-Add in the egg yolk and breadcrumbs, mixing thoroughly.
-Then, stir in salt, pepper, basil, and oregano for seasoning.
+1. Mix Meatball Ingredients: Transfer the mixture to a large bowl.
+Add the egg yolk and breadcrumbs and mix well.
+Stir in salt, pepper, basil, and oregano.

 onions, parsley, breadcrumbs and egg in a large clear mixing bowl.

-1. Add Ground Beef: Incorporate the ground beef into the bowl, mixing until everything is evenly combined.
+1. Add Ground Beef: Add the ground beef and mix until fully combined.

 ground beef and other ingredients in meatballs in a large clear mixing bowl.

-1. Form Meatballs: Shape the mixture into 1 1/2-inch meatballs and arrange them on a foil-lined baking sheet.
+1. Shape the Meatballs: Roll into 1 1/2-inch balls and place on a foil-lined baking sheet.

 5 meatballs on a baking sheet.